-Computer and mathematical occupations are expected to grow 13 percent between 2020 and 2030 (much faster than the 8% growth rate for all occupations) according to new data from the Bureau of Labor Statistics (BLS).
+Computer and information technology occupations are expected to grow 15 percent between 2021 and 2031 (much faster than the 5% growth rate for all occupations) according to new data from the Bureau of Labor Statistics (BLS).
 And many companies are still hiring for entry-level roles in IT and computer tech, despite the pandemic.

 Whether you are already working toward a degree or shopping around for colleges, read on to learn more about the top paying degrees you need to land your dream job in IT.

 (Note: Unless otherwise stated, all salaries cited in this post were taken from sites that collect data anonymously from employees.)